-In the time remaining after mandatory tours are scheduled, the submodule determines the number of joint tours to be made for each household.
+In time remaining after mandatory tours are scheduled, the submodule determines the number of joint tours to be made for each household.
 It only schedules joint tours in the time windows that overlap between individuals after it accounts for mandatory activities.
-After the number and purpose of these joint tours has been determined, the submodule decides which household members will participate in each joint tour and whether the joint tour must involve a combination of children and adults.
-The submodule then chooses a specific destination for the tour and the specific times when tour participants will depart from and arrive back home together.
-Next, "nonmandatory" tours are scheduled.
+After the number and purpose of these joint tours has been determined, the submodule decides which household members will participate in each joint tour and whether it must involve a combination of children and adults.
+The submodule then chooses a specific destination for the tour and the specific times when participants will depart from and arrive back home together.
+Next, "non-mandatory" tours are scheduled.
 For each household, the submodule decides what other tours need to be made for the purpose of household "maintenance" activities such as shopping.
 These tours are assigned to specific household members to carry out individually.
-For the person who is assigned each maintenance tour, the model selects a specific destination and schedules the tour to take place in a time window that mandatory tours and joint tours have left open.
+For the person who is assigned each maintenance tour, the model selects a specific destination and schedules the tour to take place in a time window that mandatory and joint tours have left open.
 Finally, in what time remains, the model decides whether each individual will take non-mandatory "discretionary" tours.
-These low-priority tours involve activities related to recreation, eating out, and social functions.
-Discretionary tours can only take place in time windows that remain after all other tours have been scheduled.
+These low-priority tours involve activities related to recreation, eating out, and social functions, and can only take place in time windows that remain after all other tours have been scheduled.

 The submodule chooses a specific destination and departure/arrival combination for each discretionary tour a person makes.

-Step 5: Make Tour- and Trip-Level Decisions
+Step 5: Make tour- and trip-level decisions